 - Anyone who doesn’t have a deeper knowledge on how babies form attachments and how to preserve that bond during the sleep training process.

-Sure, we could be satisfied with being “anyone” and saved our $10,0000 in education costs for a trip to Maui.
+Sure, we could be satisfied with being “anyone” and saved the $10,0000+ we’ve spent over the years in education for a trip to Maui.

 I should also mention that I have a Bachelor’s Degree in Social Work, which is considered a healthcare field.
 This means my college experience was filled with courses on anatomy, psychology, and behavioral science, all of which have been an invaluable bonus in my work as a sleep coach.

 Unique for a Baby Sleep Coach?